aneiazygmail/git-demo/ReadMe.txt

 Some few more updates
 Update on the file

-Preparing for the remote push
+Preparing for the remote pus
+secnd update fr the remote trialh